guacsec/guac/demo/GraphQL.md

 ... many more
 ```

-We see that the `consul` image depens on the `logrus` Go package.
+We see that the `consul` image depends on the `logrus` Go package.
 We can query
 the full details of that link as so:

 ```